frederic-perez/AmE-dictionary/data/dictionary.md

 __boozer__
 __bop<sup>1</sup>__ _v tr_ :three: To hit or strike.
 __bop<sup>2</sup>__ _n_ A blow; a punch.
+__borborygmi__ _n pl_ :astonished: [:scroll:: From the Greek verb _borboryzein_, which means “to rumble.”
+It is believed that the Greek verb was coined to imitate the digestive noises made by a stomach.]
+Bowel noises caused by the gurgling of gas through the almost liquid contents of the small bowel as they are passed along by the process of peristalsis.
 __bordello__
 __border on__ _phr v_ To be very near to a particular quality, feeling, state, etc.
 __borderline__